Child Protection Policy

 The Headmaster will:

-- Ensure that all staff members, volunteers, students aged 18 and over, School Council members and the School parent community are aware of the Child Safe Standards and the Crimes Act 1958 (Vic) and have access to a copy of this Policy;
+- Ensure that all employees, contractors, volunteers, and students aged 18 and over, School Council members and the School parent community are aware of the Child Safe Standards and the Crimes Act 1958 (Vic) and have access to a copy of this Policy;

 - Ensure that all adults within the School community are aware of their obligation to report to the police suspected sexual abuse of a child under 16 years; and